Top 3 Industrial IoT Implementations in Manufacturing

 What if you could use advanced analytics to envisage events before they happened, use real-time actionable insights to increase production and help your operatives know the right decision to take at any given time?
 Industrial IoT is driving such capabilities enabling unparalleled operational efficiency, productivity, and performance like never seen before.
 Industry experts have predicted that by 2020, IIoT will be a $225 billion market that will have huge impacts in modern manufacturing including increasing efficiency, fostering streamlined maintenance, asset monitoring and more to create a new age of industrial growth and competitiveness.

 Manufacturing industry leaders investing in IIoT are reporting benefits, including efficient and increased productivity according to a TATA Survey.
 It’s thus crucial to note that IIoT use cases will progressively expand in future.
-Here’s a compilation of the top three industrial IoT use cases in Manufacturing that our IoT consulting team recommends.
+Saviant is one of the top Industrial IoT companies to implement such use cases for its clients across instruments engineering and machines manufacturers.
+Here’s a compilation of the top three IIoT use cases in Manufacturing that our IIoT team recommends.

 Real-time Asset Monitoring